qlinsey/foundation_ml.github.io/index.md

 # Overview

-This is the homepage for our [ICLR 2024](https://iclr.cc/) workshop on 'AI4DifferentialEquations in Science'.
+This is the homepage for our [ICLR 2024](https://iclr.cc/) workshop on 'Foundation Models'.

 The workshop will take place on Saturday, May 11, 2024 in Vienna, Austria (Hybrid).